 While you are collecting all this information, keep a notebook nearby to list questions for your doctor when you go in for your initial consultation.

-After collecting all the information about breast augmentation from friends, health professionals, and the internet, you’re ready to start the part of your journey which involves selecting a doctor and planning for your initial consultation.
+After collecting all the information from friends, health professionals, and the internet, you’re ready to start the part of your journey which involves selecting a doctor and planning for your initial consultation.

 All doctors are not created equal, the most qualified doctor should have the following: